rapha18th/fruit-classifier/README.md

            f'Summary: {wiki_info}')
     return wiki_result
 ```
 The above function takes in the image url and makes a prediction using the model we built.
 The pillow library is used to change the url into a format that can be accepted by our model via the `PILImage.create` method.
 We also use the wikipedia library to give the user a summary of the predicted class.
-Earlier, you may have seen that some predicted classes contained numbers and from further investigation, these numbers had no significance so we use regex to get rid of them.
+Earlier, you may have noticed that some predicted classes contained numbers and from further investigation, I found that these numbers had no significance so we use regex to get rid of them.
 This will then make it easier for wikipedia search.

+The complete code for the webhook is in the app.py file

 ## Heroku
 By now you should have a heroku account and installed the heroku command line interface.